Crewood Hall & Cheshire Farming

 The country wide success of the agricultural revolution in England was capped by a pinnacle of technological innovation on the Cheshire farms ... the mass production of cheese for the London market and the Navy.
 Charles Foster suggested -

 'In 1808, the whole of Cheshire was organised for cheese production', '11,500 tons were made in the county, but at least as much was made in the surrounding counties and identified as Cheshire', 'Stilton and Cheddar cheeses also reached London in the 18th century but only in small quantities, these cheeses were so scarce that even noblemen complained they could not get one' ...

 Cheshire was ahead of the game, an innovative juggernaut - farmers, warehousemen, factors, mongers, shippers & grocers had solved the transport & logistics problems and larger herds produced larger cheeses once the skewering and pressing technology had been developed ... the delectable 60lb Cheshire cheeses were the envy of the world ...

-The industrial revolution in the cities would never have happened without the agricultural revolution on the Cheshire farms ... innovative agricultural surpluses were essential to feed the multiplying mouths in the cities ... this was a cooperative effort of wealth creating synergies ...
-Cheshire cheese was sold and in the exchange markets everywhere Wedgwood's fine porcelain, Darby's pot & pans and Arkwright's cottons were purchased.
+The industrial revolution in the cities would never have happened without the agricultural revolution on the Cheshire farms ... innovative agricultural surpluses were essential to feed the multiplying mouths in the cities ... this was a cooperative effort of wealth creating synergies ... everywhere Cheshire cheese was sold in the exchange markets alongside Wedgwood's fine porcelain, Darby's pot & pans and Arkwright's cottons.

 So why in 1930 was farming on its uppers?